MobilityDB/MobilityDataScienceBook/chapter9/README.md

 cleaningStaticAttributes.sql: SQL script to create and clean the AIS database. timeseriesNotebookwOutliers.ipynb: Jupiter Notebook for running the time series analysis and smoothing. kalmanFilter.ipynb: Jupiter Notebook for running the Kalman filter smoothing over AIS data.
+ValhallaMapMatching.ipymb: Python script for the map matching example.
+To run it, you have to put in the same folder, the ToIxelles files and the decode_functions.py file.